 Disk Management is provided by Windows and it helps to manage partitions and disks for computer.
-Disk Management is able to create new volume, extend or shrink partition, change drive letter, delete or format partition, etc. Damaged flash drives can be formatted within Disk Management.
+Disk Management is able to create a new volume, extend or shrink the partition, change drive letter, delete or format partition, etc. Damaged flash drives can be formatted within Disk Management.
 If a USB drive uses an unrecognized file system format or becomes unallocated or uninitialized, it will not show in My Computer or Windows Explorer.
 Thus it’s not available to format the drive-through right-click menu “Format” option.

 - Click Start and go to Control Panel.